Battling a mouse infestation is a challenge!

-For instance, you may have found mouse droppings, but you haven’t seen or heard a mouse in your home.
+For instance, you may have found mouse droppings but haven’t seen or heard a mouse in your home.
 What does that mean?

 In this post, we will take a look and give you a step-by-step process to follow because it could be nothing to worry about, or it could be the start of an infestation.